Quramy/tsuquyomi/README.md

 * This command searches aliases from only files already opened or referenced
 * This command searches aliases which are exported explicitly.

-In other words, if your project has the following 2 files, `import { foo } from './lib';` is a valid declaration, but Tsuquyomi creates only `import { foo } from './lib/foo';`.
+In other words, if your project has the following 2 files, `import { foo } from './lib';` is a valid declaration, but Tsuquyomi can create only `import { foo } from './lib/foo';`.

 ```ts
 /* lib/index.ts */